The effectiveness of the methods of Natural Family Planning works in two ways—for achieving and postponing pregnancy.

 The above effectiveness rates are based upon research of the methods of NFP.
 The following is a sample of the studies

-For foundational NFP studies, see also Section II, “Effectiveness of NFP Method,” in Fehring and Kambic, Natural Family Planning Bibliography (1995): pp 9-12; available online here: Effectiveness of NFP Methods.
+- For foundational NFP studies, see also Section II, “Effectiveness of NFP Method,” in Fehring and Kambic, Natural Family Planning Bibliography (1995): 9-12; available at Effectiveness of NFP Methods.